 \subsection{MLIP simulations}

 The bulk MD system consists of an $8 \times 8 \times 4$ supercell containing approximately 3100 atoms and 8 layers of MoS$_2$.
 Dopants are introduced at an overall concentration of 5~wt\%, distributed approximately equally across three distinct doping sites: Mo substitution, S substitution, and intercalated (Figure~\ref{fig:MD_System}).
 For all simulations, the timestep is set to 1~fs.
 For NVT, a time constant for Berendsen temperature coupling (taut) value of 100~fs is used.
-Inhomogeneous NPT Berendsen with masking to allow anisotropic pressure equilibration is used with taut of 100~fs and, a time constant for Berendsen pressure coupling (taup) value of 500~fs and a pressure of 1~atm .
+An inhomogeneous NPT Berendsen ensemble with masking is used to allow anisotropic pressure equilibration at a target pressure of 1 atm along all axes.
+The temperature coupling time constant (taut) is set to 100 fs, and the Berendsen pressure coupling time constant (taup) is set to 500 fs.

 \FloatBarrier